 These conflicts over legal jurisdiction, distresses and payments, weights and measures, the co-option of foreign merchants, and indeed the use of the mussel beds, built up slowly in a succession of tit-for-tat actions.
 At least in the burgesses’ version of events, Hopton’s men had several times — probably in the late 1450s and early 1460s — assaulted their officers as they performed their duties in the harbour.
-For example, Robert Dolfynby, Hopton’s bailiff, had shouted at the serjeant-at-mace of Dunwich that ‘he shuld not easily goo home’ if he attempted to come onto the northern side of the haven.
+For example, Robert Dolfynby, Hopton’s bailiff, had warned the serjeant-at-mace of Dunwich that if he attempted to cfome into the northern side of the haven, he would regret it.

 The attacks on Hopton’s quay and his mussel beds, perhaps, were part of this same cycle of recriminations; violence was of course a frequent precursor to the settlement of disputes by arbitration in late medieval England.
 And by 1463–4, Hopton was clearly readying himself for legal action: in this year he paid 4d. to have a copy made of a royal charter concerning his rights regarding Dunwich.
 Informal negotiations probably started the following year, and both parties compiled lengthy dossiers of grievances, counterclaims and rejoinders.
 All of a sudden in 1466, however, the conflict came to a swift conclusion through royal intervention.
 Once again, the Dunwich burgesses had entreated the Crown to intervene on their behalf, making frequent mention of their inability to pay their owed fee farm because of the reduction in toll revenues.
 In response, the king sent Henry Sottell, the attorney-general, and William Jenney, a serjeant-at-law, as arbitrators.
 But the burgesses quickly rejected whatever compromise was suggested, and made a proclamation to this effect in their market; they then attempted to purchase further exemplifications of their rights.

 All that this achieved, however, was the king’s ‘displesur’: in a signet letter of 1466 he commanded them to settle with the arbitrators, ‘ellys we wille remytte yow to the lawe…to chanysshe yow at yowr perill, wythout resort be had unto us for that cause heraftyr’.
 Royal patience had run out: Dunwich was no longer an important source of revenue or ships for the Crown, as it had been in the thirteenth century, and it was unable to command any special influence.
-The dispute faded away, ending nearly 250 years of sporadic conflict between the two parties.
+The dispute was thus quickly quashed, ending nearly 250 years of sporadic conflict between the two parties.

 IV

 A close reading of the evidence produced during the 1460s disputes tells us a great deal about the way in which jurisdiction was conceived and communicated in late medieval England.
 To begin with, this section looks at the way that the two parties interpreted jurisdiction.
 In their arguments, they founded authority in three different sources: in the physical territory of the local landscape; in the rights and privileges granted in royal charters and other legal settlements; and in rather more abstract notions of community and reputation.
-Each of these is examined in turn; the different strategies and media that were used to communicate jurisdiction are then be considered.
+Each of these is examined in turn; the different strategies and media that were used to communicate jurisdiction are then considered.